Rhode Island Expungement Lawyer

 Your conviction may, however, still be used as a prior offense to increase the severity of a sentence if you commit another crime.
 The expungement law also requires that the conviction still be disclosed in any application for employment in positions that call for special trust, such as law enforcement, the practice of law, or teaching.

-Call an Experienced Providence Record Expungement Attorney
+Call an Experienced Rhode Island Record Expungement Attorney

 - How do you get your record?